btd/rollup-plugin-visualizer/README.md

 `open` (boolean, default `false`) - Open generated file in default user agent

+`sourcemap` (boolean, default `false`) - Use sourcemap to calculate module sizes.
+Gives more precise results by accounting for code transformation and minification.
+Sourcemap generation [must be enabled in rollup options.](https://rollupjs.org/configuration-options/#output-sourcemap)

 `template` (string, default `treemap`) - Which diagram type to use: `sunburst`, `treemap`, `network`, `raw-data`, `list`.

 `gzipSize` (boolean, default `false`) - Collect gzip size from source code and display it at chart.